SAP/spartacus-docs/_pages/dev/cds-integration.md

-# Spartacus CDS
+# Spartacus Context-Driven Services

-Spartacus Storefront is a package that you can include in your application, which allows you to add storefront features that support [Context Driven Serices (CDS)](https://help.sap.com/viewer/product/CONTEXT-DRIVEN_SERVICES/SHIP/en-US).
+Spartacus Storefront is a package that you can include in your application to add storefront features that support [Context Driven Serices](https://help.sap.com/viewer/product/CONTEXT-DRIVEN_SERVICES/SHIP/en-US).

-## Using Spartacus CDS
+## Using Spartacus Context-Driven Services

+To start using Spartacus Context-Driven Services, follow these steps:
-- Include the `CdsModule` in your `app.module.ts`
+1. Include the `CdsModule` in your `app.module.ts` file.
-- Configure your `environment.ts`
+2. Configure your `environment.ts` file.
-  - Provide your storefront url in `occBaseUrl` e.g. `https://<YOUR_STOREFRONT_ORIGIN>`
+  - Provide your storefront URL in `occBaseUrl`.
+For example, `https://<YOUR_STOREFRONT_ORIGIN>`.
-  - Provide the cds specific configuration.
-The `default-cds-config.ts` provides a good example.
-You will need to provide your CDS tenant in `tenant` and update the environemnt (stage, eu or us) in the `baseUrl` to the CDS environment your tenant is provisioned in.
+  - Provide the configuration specific to Context-Driven Services.
+The `default-cds-config.ts` file serves as a good example.
+Provide your Context-Driven Services tenant in the `tenant` line and update the environment in the `baseUrl` line to the Context-Driven Services environment your tenant is provisioned in.
+The available environments are `stage`, `eu`, and `us`.
-- Configure `data-smartedit-allow-origin` in your storefrontapp `index.html` e.g. `<YOUR_STOREFRONT_ORIGIN>`
+3. Configure `data-smartedit-allow-origin` in your `index.html` storefrontapp.
+For example, `<YOUR_STOREFRONT_ORIGIN>`.

-## CDS Module
+## Context-Driven Services Module

-To enable the cds module in spartacus, add it to the list of imports in your root module, and create a CDSConfig by calling the 'withConfig' method.
-The following is an example:
+To enable the Context-Diven Services module in Spartacus, add it to the list of imports in your root module, and create a CDSConfig by calling the 'withConfig' method.
+See the following example for referene:

 ```ts
 @NgModule({